 So, you’ve signed up to 22seven, linked your accounts, and have your most recent transactions neatly categorised in the app.
 Now what?
-Well, now would be a good time to look at your spending habits and create a more refined budget that you can use to achieve your financial goals.
-We’ll show you some clear and easy steps you can take to be better at budgeting.
+Well, now would be a good time to start budgeting.

-22seven really makes budgeting, expense tracking, saving, and investing much, much easier.
-Once you’ve linked your accounts to the app, we’ll automatically create a budget for you, based on your previous spending.
+Budgeting with 22seven is extraordinarily easy.
+Once you’ve linked your accounts to the app, we’ll automatically create a budget for you based on your previous spending.
 This is a good starting point for budgeting beginners, but if you really want to start your journey to personal financial freedom, you should look to create a budget for yourself that meets your particular needs, wants, and goals.

 It might be a painful process as the reality check can hit you hard.
-However, having a good budget is a healthier option than being in denial over your current financial state.
-It’s your guide to greater financial freedom, but it’s not about being controlled by money – it’s about taking back control (and, of course, being less afraid of your bank balance every month).
+However, having a budget is a healthier option than being in denial over your financial state.
+It’s not about being controlled by money.
+It’s about taking back control (and, of course, being less afraid of your bank balance every month).

-We often get asked how one can improve their budgeting and increase their saving.
-These can be difficult questions to answer because there isn’t one right way to budget.
-There are many different kinds of budgeting methods out there.
+We often get asked how one can improve their budgeting.
+This can be a difficult question to answer because there isn’t one right way to budget.
+There’re many different kinds of budgeting methods you can use.
 Your needs, wants, and goals may not be the same as someone else’s.
 Your debt obligations might be greater than the next person’s.

 You should also have an idea of what your future financial goals are.
 How much are you setting aside for future you?
 Are you saving/investing enough to meet your financial goals?
-It is important that you consider what you may need to pay for 5, 10, or 20 years down the line and how you can pay yourself first before you start your monthly spending.
+It’s important that you consider what you may need 5, 10, or 20 years down the line and how you can pay yourself first before you start your monthly spending.

-Once you are able to accurately compare your Money In with your Money Out, continue to record your spending over time and track the progress you make.
+Once you’re able to accurately compare your Money In with your Money Out, continue to track your spending and saving over time.
 Be diligent about it!
-By tracking your monthly expenses, you’ll see what you are spending the most on every month.
-If you can identify problem areas in your spending, you’ll be able to find some extra cash each month by reducing spending in those non-essential areas.
+By tracking your monthly expenses, you’ll see what you’re spending the most on every month.
+Identify problem areas in your spending and you can find some extra cash each month by reducing spending in those non-essential areas.

-Good budgeting is a habit that needs to be learnt and nurtured over time.
-Our goal at 22seven is to make this process as smooth and as easy as possible.
+Good budgeting is a habit that needs to be nurtured over time.
+Our goal at 22seven is to make this process as smooth as possible.
 No more collecting mountains of slips or creating complicated spreadsheets!
-By taking most of the fuss out of tracking your spending, we make budgeting less scary and more empowering for you.
+With less fuss, we make budgeting less scary and more empowering for you.

 Want to start taking back control of your finances?
-Then sign-up to 22seven, create a budget and make some magic happen.
+Sign-up to 22seven, create a budget and make some magic happen.
 In Part 2, we’ll talk about one popular method you can use to create your monthly budget.